Healthy Hatters Resources

 Stetson University highly encourages community members to undergo regular COVID-19 testing to control the spread of COVID-19 and safeguard the health of students, faculty and staff.
 Early identification of the virus allows Stetson to take swift action to support and isolate individuals and notify any contacts of potential exposure.
 To get tested or to learn more, visit the COVID-19 Testing page.

 COVID-19 Gateway Testing

-Registration is now open for Stetson University's required Fall 2021 Gateway Campus Arrival process.
-All community members, including undergraduate and graduate students, residential and commuters, students taking classes face-to-face or hybrid, and staff and faculty members must participate.
-For specific instructions and links for scheduling your Gateway process appointment, specific information is available on the COVID-19 Testing page, Gateway Testing page and DeLand FAQ page.
+All community members, including undergraduate and graduate students, residential and commuters, students taking classes face-to-face or hybrid, and staff and faculty members participated in Stetson University's required Fall 2021 Gateway Campus Arrival process.
+Spring 2022 specific information will be available soon.
+For current requirements and information, please see Safer Stetson's COVID-19 Testing webpage, Gateway Testing webpage and DeLand FAQ webpage.

 - Safer Stetson Awards